pyc-team/pytorch_concepts/README.md

 **Concept data types** (`pyc.base`):

-- `ConceptTensor`: A subclass of `torch.Tensor` which stores and retrieves concepts by name.
+- `AnnotatedTensor`: A subclass of `torch.Tensor` which assigns names to individual elements of each tensor dimension.
-- `ConceptDistribution`: Subclass of `torch.distributions.Distribution` which ensures that samples drawn from the distribution are `ConceptTensors`.

 **Base concept layers** (`pyc.nn.base`):

-- `ConceptLayer`: A layer taking as input a common `tensor` and producing a `ConceptTensor` as output.
-- `ProbabilisticConceptLayer`: A layer taking as input a common `tensor` and producing a (normal) `ConceptDistribution` as output.
+- `Annotate`: A layer taking as input a common `tensor` and producing an `AnnotatedTensor` as output.
-- `ConceptMemory`: A layer with a set of embeddings which can be decoded into different concept states.
+- `LinearConceptLayer`: A layer which first applies a linear transformation to the input tensor, then it reshapes and annotates the output tensor.

 **Base functions** (`pyc.nn.functional`):